Shoulder Muscles You Can Target With a Massage Stick | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;The upper trapezius, all three deltoid heads, and levator scapulae are the most accessible shoulder muscles with a massage stick
+- &#10003;The upper trapezius, all three deltoid heads, and levator scapulae are the most accessible and highest-payoff targets

 A massage stick can effectively reach the upper trapezius, all three deltoid heads, levator scapulae, infraspinatus, and teres minor.
 The rhomboids, sitting between the shoulder blades, are also accessible with the right angle.
 Shoulder tension accumulates fast.
 These are the muscles that take the hardest hit from posture strain, overhead work, and repetitive arm movement.